IT/OT Integration by Design: RAMI model development and evaluation

-As far as the \ac{IT} architecture is concerned, the \ac{IBPT} element is used to represent the concepts of the \ac{OT} subsystem and provide its results to the enterprise views of the system.
-In more detail, when considering the \ac{RAMI} hierarchy levels and the interoperability layers, the enterprise architecture mainly comprises the Business Layer and the Connected World or Enterprise row.
-In contrast, if the product line is omitted, the \ac{OT} architecture is placed within the bottom four layers of \ac{RAMI} and the bottom four rows of the automation pyramid hierarchy levels.
-Thus, with regard to the \ac{IT} architecture, the \ac{IBPT} element should reflect those four layers respectively rows to the enterprise system.
-By digitizing these aspects and summarizing them into a single element, complexity is reduced within the entire system, which allows addressing enterprise stakeholders in their main area of knowledge, not needing to force them into operational thinking.
+The \ac{IBPT} element is used to decouple possible conflicting interfaces via abstraction to high-level business processes.
+In more detail, when considering the \ac{RAMI} Hierarchy axis levels and Interoperability layers, the enterprise architecture mainly comprises the Business layer along with the Connected World or Enterprise row.
+In contrast, if the Product row is omitted, the \ac{OT} architecture is placed within the bottom four layers of \ac{RAMI} and the bottom four rows of the automation pyramid Hierarchy levels.
+Thus, with regard to the \ac{IT} architecture, the \ac{IBPT} element abstracts those four layers, respectively rows, to the enterprise system.
+By digitizing these aspects and summarizing them into a single element, complexity is reduced within the entire system, which allows addressing enterprise stakeholders in their main area of knowledge.

 By doing so, the RAMI Toolbox proposes to utilize \ac{BPMN}-diagrams to represent the system's business processes and their sequences.
-Those processes directly address business cases or models of the system and indicate how the system should work or how stakeholders interact with the system.
+Those processes directly address business cases or models of the system and indicate how the system should work or how stakeholders interact with it.
 Based on the business processes, requirements for developing and implementing the system are derived, which are also originating from stakeholder needs.
-Additionally, a system context model delimitates the \ac{SoI} with boundaries and defines its in- and outputs.

-In this case study we use \ac{BPMN} for implementing the \ac{IBPT} element.
-Thus, \cref{FIG_ITTEST} shows the business process of placing a Nine Men's Morris game move within the \ac{IT} architecture of the case study and the utilization of the \ac{IBPT} modeling element within this context.
-After the game move is set, it is validated and executed.
-If successful, the game move is passed to the \ac{IBPT} entity, which deals with updating the game state of \ac{OT} architecture entities.
-To reduce complexity, this is hidden from the \ac{IT} perspective.
-Once executed, the resulting game state is returned and the next game move can be executed.
+Additionally, a system context model delimits the \ac{SoI} with boundaries and defines its in- and outputs.
+In this case study, we use \ac{BPMN} for implementing the \ac{IBPT} element. \cref{FIG_ITTEST} shows the business process of placing a Nine Men's Morris game move within the business process architecture of the scenario and the utilization of the \ac{IBPT} modeling element within this context.
+A game move production order is placed and validated at the \ac{IBPT} entity.
+If successful, the entity passes the game move to connected production units, controls information exchange and orchestrates the entire process flow.